kip-hart/SiteSandbox/docs/matlab/getting_started.md

 MATLAB Online is also a relatively new tool.
 There may be some differences between how it works and the local program.
 These course notes do not take those differences into account.

+## Running MATLAB
+{% include figure image_path="/assets/images/matlab_logo_banner.png" alt="MATLAB logo" %}

+To run MATLAB click on its shortcut, which looks like the image above.
+You may need to search for "MATLAB" if you did not create one during installation.
+MATLAB can take some time to load, especially the first time, so be patient.
+If you click the shortcut repeatedly, your computer will try to run multiple instances at once.

+## User Interface